watts-dev/watts/doc/source/user/usage.rst

 The :class:`~watts.PluginPyARC` class handles PyARC execution in a similar manner to the :class:`~watts.PluginSAM` class for SAM.
-PyARC use text-based input files which is templated as shown as follows:
+PyARC use text-based input files which can be templated as follows:

 .. code-block:: jinja